LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 You need to import the LBH Frontend styles into the main Sass file in your project.
 You should place the below code before your own Sass rules (or Sass imports) if you want to override LBH Frontend with your own styles.

-[Create-react-app](https://create-react-app.dev/docs/adding-a-sass-stylesheet/) supports sass out of the box, and next.js supports it wiht a [small plugin](https://www.npmjs.com/package/@zeit/next-sass).
+[Next.js](https://nextjs.org/docs/basic-features/built-in-css-support#sass-support) and [create-react-app](https://create-react-app.dev/docs/adding-a-sass-stylesheet/) support Sass out of the box.

 1. To import all components, add the below to your Sass file: